How do I create a sitemap?

 • HTML sitemaps are for visitors – it helps users find information on your website, and can usually be found in a website’s footer.

-• XML sitemap are for web crawlers – it tells them which parts of the site should be indexed as well as your hierarchy and priority of content.
+• XML sitemaps are for web crawlers – it tells them which parts of the site should be indexed as well as the hierarchy and priority of your content.

 Creating a sitemap and submitting it to Google